bloombergs/BloodCellSegmentation_Unet/README.md

 ![Screenshot 2024-12-14 193641](https://github.com/user-attachments/assets/70e38692-f719-4767-80a3-568340a3f096)

 # Evaluation Metrics
-To evaluate(evaluation_metrics.py) we mainly use F8 Score as a metrics.However we also provide Normalized Hausdorff,IOU,and Dice as a comparison and proof that F8 Score is the better,genelized, and unbiased metrics to evaluate Area and Shape for Semantic Segmentation task.
+To evaluate(evaluation_metrics.py) i mainly use F8 Score as a metrics.However i also provide Normalized Hausdorff,IOU,and Dice as a comparison and proof that F8 Score is the better,genelized, and unbiased metrics to evaluate Area and Shape for Semantic Segmentation task.
 F8 Score : https://www.researchgate.net/publication/388027322_F8_Score_An_attempt_to_strike_a_balance_between_Area_and_Shape

 # Optional